Code-the-Dream-School/python-200/lessons/09_cloud_AI/09_cloud_AI.md

 ### What we just did
 The parameters we just used in setting up the VM:

-- `--resource-group`: puts the VM inside the resource group you just created.
+- `--resource-group`: puts the VM inside the resource group created by CTD staff
 - `--image Ubuntu2204`: uses Ubuntu Linux 22.04
 - `--size Standard_B1ms`: creates a small, cost-efficient VM.
 - `--os-disk-size-gb 30`: sets a 30 GB system disk.